czema/guitar-tuner/README.md

         stty rows 60 cols 160
   fi
   ```
-* The gpio-shutdown dtoverlay (config.txt) allows connecting GPIO 3 to GND to safely shut down the computer.
+* The gpio-shutdown dtoverlay (in config.txt) allows connecting GPIO 3 to GND to safely shut down the computer.
 The rpi comes pre-configured to allow GPIO 3 to GND to power up the computer.